A Music Lesson – In a Novel!

 I admit, I used to be very into jazz and fusion improvisation when I was in my late teens.

-The older I got the less I play in every bar.
-I’ve come to appreciate space more than notes, I personally feel as if I’ve grown since my days of frenetic Lydian Dominant improvisation.
+The older I got, the less I play in every bar.
+I’ve come to appreciate space more than notes, I personally feel as if I’ve grown since my days of frenetic Lydian Dominant improvisations.

 To me, the genre of jazz fusion has come to be represented by Mike Stern, Scott Henderson on guitar and Victor Wooten on bass.

 As time moved on I became more interested in songwriting, bands and popular culture than Jazz/Fusion improvisation so admittedly I don’t really listen to or play this type of music on a daily basis anymore.

 So when my old band mate Will Rendle recommended a book by Victor Wooten I was surprised, to say the least.
 Will is everything but Jazz!

 Victor Wooten is mainly famous for playing ‘Amazing Grace’ using only harmonics, check out the video below.